uyuni-project/uyuni-rfc/accepted/0000-payg-cloud-integration.md

 Presently, it is not possible to sync content from a SUSE-operated Cloud RMT Server, because:
   - an Uyuni Server does not come with "tokens" (unlike pay-as-you-go instances, see above)
-  - Uyuni does not know how to pass them to RMT Servers
+  - an Uyuni Server does not know how to pass them to RMT Servers
   - Uyuni Server do not know which repositories are served via such RMT Servers
   - Uyuni does not know for which repos/products the user is entitled for - which pay-as-you-go instances of which products he run